 • Add in mushrooms or water chestnuts.

-• Instead of mixing in noodles, serve the beef and vegetables over rice with the sauce (we do this often).
+• Instead of mixing in noodles, serve the beef and vegetables over rice with the sauce like I do in my ground beef and broccoli recipe and Korean beef bulgogi.

 • To make healthier, cut the brown sugar in half and serve over brown rice.